Blogs

 Given the complexity and breadth of DORA's requirements, automation is the most efficient path to compliance.
 Regulativ's DORA Compliance Platform offers a holistic approach to managing DORA obligations, integrating advanced automation to reduce the burden on internal teams while ensuring real-time compliance.

-• Risk Management: The platform automates risk identification, assessment, and treatment, aligning with DORA’s ICT risk management framework.
+• Risk Management: The platform automates risk identification, assessment, and treatment, aligning with DORA's ICT risk management framework while integrating with broader operational resilience strategies.

 • Incident Management: The platform enables organizations to automate the incident reporting process, including classifying and submitting detailed reports to the relevant authorities within mandated timelines.